History of American newspapers: Late 19th century

+Rural weekly papers often used patent insides.
+Instead of printing four pages on the front and back of a large sheet of paper, they printed only pages 1 and 4.
+Pages 2 and 4 arrived already printed, and filled with advertising, essays and stories.
+The paper was very cheap to buy, and made the newspaper much more attractive to women.

 Mass markets, yellow journalism and muckrakers, 1890–1920

 Muckrakers

 A muckraker is an American English term for a person who investigates and exposes issues of corruption.
 There were widely held values, such as political corruption, corporate crime, child labor, conditions in slums and prisons, unsanitary conditions in food processing plants (such as meat), fraudulent claims by manufacturers of patent medicines, labor racketeering, and similar topics.
 In British English however the term is applied to sensationalist scandal-mongering journalism, not driven by any social value.

 The term muckraker is most usually associated in America with a group of American investigative reporters, novelists and critics in the Progressive Era from the 1890s to the 1920s.
 It also applies to post 1960 journalists who follow in the tradition of those from that period.
 See History of American newspapers for Muckrakers in the daily press.

 Muckrakers have most often sought, in the past, to serve the public interest by uncovering crime, corruption, waste, fraud and abuse in both the public and private sectors.
 In the early 1900s, muckrakers shed light on such issues by writing books and articles for popular magazines and newspapers such as Cosmopolitan, The Independent, Collier's Weekly and McClure's.
 Some of the most famous of the early muckrakers are Ida Tarbell, Lincoln Steffens, and Ray Stannard Baker.